BarnattW/Simple-Kanban-Board/README.md

 Timeline:
 1/26/23 -Project Start\
 1/29/23 -Drag and Drop implemented\
-2/1/23 -All CRUD operations have been implemented for the front end. \n 2/4/23 -MongoDB integration and Express routing basics are complete
+2/1/23 -All CRUD operations have been implemented for the front end. \
+2/4/23 -MongoDB integration and Express routing basics are complete